Skip to main content

 Mistake #2: They want perfection… and never start

-“We will wait until we have the perfect software and all the analytics tools.”
+“We’ll wait until we have the perfect software and all the analytics tools.”

 Mistake #3: They analyze the past… instead of predicting the future

-• Recent cyberattacks in their industry
+• recent cyberattacks in their industry

-• Rapid growth of their IT team
+• rapid growth of their IT team

 The 3 pillars of data analysis that actually pays off